How can QA leaders track how consistently their support teams are engaging with their feedback?

 Can the Agent Engagement Report be Exported?

 Yes, an admin can export the Agent Engagement report.
 Exports will be based on the filters that are selected at the top of the report.
-Once you have your desired filters in place, press the Export Chart button at the top-right of the screen.
+Once you have your desired filters in place, press the 3 dots symbol in the top-right of the screen.
+Then, click Download fro the dropdown and select Export to .CSV or Download as image to export,

-Please note that Agent engagement report only tracks when agents open ticket in "Ticket Reviews" that were shared with them.
+Please note that Agent engagement report only tracks when agents open ticket in their feedback section that were shared with them.

 Main Caveats to Agent Engagement Reporting